Universality of scaling entropy in charged hadron multiplicity distributions at the LHC: Results

 where \( k \) is the shape parameter, and both \( \langle N \rangle \) and \( k \) can vary with \( x \).
 Thus, NBD-based models imply that both variance and entropy encode information about partonic dynamics.

 Figure~\ref{fig:variance} shows the variation from the mean, quantified by the square root of the variance and entropy.
 We observe the linear behavior \( S = \log(\sqrt{Var(N)}) + cte \).
-This indicates that fluctuations are the dominant source of entropy and that the entropy effectively captures the spread of the parton distribution in momentum space.
+This indicates that the entropy is governed not primarily by the average particle number, but by the event-by-event fluctuations around that mean.
+This dispersion originates from quantum fluctuations in the initial state, particularly in the small-$x$ regime.
+That means that the entropy effectively captures the spread of the parton distribution in momentum space.

 Under the diffusion scaling hypothesis, the probability distribution for gluon \( k_T \) diffusion suggests a connection between entropy, variance, and initial-state \( x \) scaling.
 By analogy, the multiplicity distribution \( P(N) \) is expected to obey: